The Visibility Trap: Measuring AI Answers Beyond the Ranking with Stuart Bruce, Purposeful Relations

 Then the CFO saw the bill.
 Each request was costing about £1.50 in compute to recover roughly £5 in margin.
 Worse, around one in ten replies misinterpreted the policy and that was enough to shut down the project.

 Most firms think about agents like software subscriptions, but they behave more like digital workers.
+See what mid-market finance leaders are learning about true AI costs for the research behind this.
 Every step they take has a cost and their reasoning shows up on the bill.

 Treat them like software and you won’t see the cost until it’s too late.
 If you treat them like headcount, you can ask a harder question.
 Is this role actually paying for itself?